WVBU-FM

-WVBU-FM (90.5 FM) is a public broadcasting station licensed to Lewisburg, Pennsylvania, United States.
+WVBU-FM (90.5 MHz) is a public broadcasting station licensed to Lewisburg, Pennsylvania, United States.
 The station is currently owned by Northeastern Pennsylvania Educational TV, the owner and operator of WVIA-FM and other broadcasting outlets in the region |WVIA.org|.
 For most of its broadcasting life, WVBU-FM was owned by Bucknell University, and operated as a student-run activity.
 It was commonly known as the “Voice of Bucknell University.”

 Early history

 Experiments in radio transmission began as early as 1924 on the Bucknell University campus.
 Periods of experimentation, hiatuses, and collaborations with other broadcasters followed in the next four decades.
 In 1933, the original Bucknell Campus Radio Station was sold to a C.S.
 Blue in Northumberland.
 In 1948 Stanley C. Marshall, Alice Z. Marshall, and Paul N. Bosted successfully reclaimed the station.
 Early plans indicate that WVBU members believed the station could reach a potential audience of a quarter million people in Montour, Northumberland, Lycoming, Union, and Snyder counties.
 After considering both AM and FM broadcasting options, the station initially settled on the AM frequency.
 However, the AM line eventually became a closed circuit (i.e., "Carrier Current") channel, to be heard only within the Bucknell community.
 In response to listener concerns and requests, WVBU switched to FM broadcasting on March 1, 1963.